jonnonz1/nz-statute-book/acts/public/2011/student-loan-scheme-act-2011.md

 (1) A borrower may choose for the whole or part of an excess repayment to be— (a) refunded (see sections 199 and 200); or
   (b) used to satisfy a future repayment obligation of the borrower.
-(2) To exercise a choice under subsection (1), the borrower must notify the Commissioner in a manner acceptable to the Commissioner within 6 months after the date on which the borrower was notified of the excess repayment in accordance with section 120.
+(2) To exercise a choice under subsection (1), the borrower must notify the Commissioner in a manner acceptable to the Commissioner within 6 months after whichever is the latest of the following:
+  (a) the date on which the borrower was notified of the excess repayment in accordance with section 120:
+  (b) the day after the end of the tax year to which the excess repayment relates:
+  (c) the day after the due date of the final instalment of the borrower's overseas-based repayment obligation.
 (3) A choice made by the borrower to receive a refund of an excess repayment is irrevocable.

 ## Part 4 — Interest, relief, penalties and offences, rights of objection, and rights to challenge